InterDigitalInc/CompressAI/Readme.md

 ## Authors

-* Jean Bégaint, Fabien Racapé, Simon Feltman and Akshay Pushparaja, from the InterDigital AI Lab.
+* Jean Bégaint, Fabien Racapé, Simon Feltman and Akshay Pushparaja, InterDigital AI Lab.
 * *Contact*: firstname.lastname@interdigital.com

 ## Citation

-If you use this project, please cite the relevant publications for the original models and datasets, and cite this project as:
+If you use this project, please cite the relevant original publications for the models and datasets, and cite this project as:

 ```
 @misc{CompressAI,